Council is standing up to domestic violence

 - Looking at underlying causes of domestic abuse.

-- Grants for not-for-profit organisations that prevent and respond to domestic violence
+- Grants for not-for-profit organisations that prevent and respond to domestic and family violence

 - Training and support for community workers, community leaders and advocates to recognise and respond to domestic and family violence